tchbnl/random/README.md

-Reset all email accounts under a cPanel account with randomized passwords.
+Reset all email accounts under a cPanel with randomized passwords.
 Useful if the account was hacked.

 ```bash
 resettispaghetti()